Ed Zehr's Aerodynamic Analysis

 The fanciful notion promoted by the FBI (those noted aerodynamics

-experts) that TWA-800 bobbed around for almost half a minute like
+experts) that TWA-800 bobbed around for almost half a minute

 a punctured blimp -- or went zooming off into the wild, blue